Commander in Chief British Army of the Rhine; Commander Northern Army Group of NATO at time of the Cold War, Master Gunner St James Park, KCB |

 Corps, from its headquarters at Rheindalen.
 This was from 1985 to 1987.
 He

-operations for the Northern Army Group.
-In the event of a Soviet invasion, the
+for the Northern Army Group.
+In the event of a Soviet invasion, the new plans

-new plans would enable NATO forces to 'bide our time and then strike viciously,
+would enable NATO forces to 'bide our time and then strike viciously, at the

 1987

-This involved the concentration of force at the decisive point of the
+concentration of force at the decisive point of the battlefield and the

 There is a separate page about Martin